Scoopsies/Scoopsies/README.md

 ## 🌱 What I'm Currently Learning

 I'm always eager to expand my knowledge and stay up-to-date with the latest technologies.
-Currently, I'm diving deeper into data structures and algorithms.
+Currently, I'm learning Python.

 ## 🚀 Projects